funkybaboon/ts-test-project/README.md

-Nearly empty javascript project with a failing test!
+Nearly empty typescript project with a failing test!
 ===

 To install the required modules: